Blood Sugar Irregularities

 We provide some simple advice on controlling your blood glucose levels.

 Our blood sugar levels impact on our energy levels, concentration, ability to lose or control weight, our mood and much more.

 When we eat, drink alcohol, eat sweets or starchy foods, such as potato, bread, pasta or rice, they are broken down in the body into a sugar, called glucose.
 The glucose is then carried throughout the body in the bloodstream and distributed into cells, which use it for energy.

 Natural blood sugar management.
-We have many speciality areas which offer complete healthcare solutions to allow you to begin your journey towards optimum health and well being.
+We have many speciality areas which offer complete healthcare solutions, including naturopathy and traditional Chinese medicine to allow you to begin your journey towards optimum health and well being.